linux for ARM development boards

 - Login script shows: board name with large text, distribution base, kernel version, system load, up time, memory usage, IP address, CPU temp, drive temp, ambient temp from Temper if exits, SD card usage, battery conditions and number of updates to install.

-- automatic IO scheduler. (check /etc/init.d/armhwinfo)
+- optimized IO scheduler. (check /etc/init.d/armhwinfo)

 - journal data writeback enabled. (/etc/fstab)